 The Doctoral Program in Instructional Technology and Leadership:

 - Offers a 57 credit-hour Ed.D. curriculum

-- Consists of approximately two years of coursework, plus additional year(s) for completing a dissertation
+- Consists of approximately 2.5 years of coursework, plus additional year(s) for completing a dissertation

 - Allows most students to maintain full-time employment

 [Students who have not been registered for two consecutive semesters of required enrollment must be readmitted to their academic department or program in order to continue their studies.]

 - Awards the Ed.D. as authorized by the Pennsylvania Department of Education

 - Provides opportunities for students with a diverse range of backgrounds including education, technology, administration, and industry